Drive sales on autopilot with ecommerce-focused featuresSee Features

 This usually happens when marketers aren’t sure what will appeal to their customer, so they pack the email body full of everything in hopes that one of those things will hit the right note.

-And that’s because they didn’t properly segment the list.
+And that’s because they didn’t properly segment their subscriber list.

 If you’ve segmented your contacts, then you’ll have a better understanding of what would appeal to your readers.

 When it comes to writing, the advice is always: write what you want to say, then cut it into half.

 Remove all the filler content, keep all the action words, and you’ll have something appealing, effective, and brief.

 Lastly—what should you include in your follow-ups?
 Well, this is a great time to do one of two things: